LegendsUnchained/vpx-standalone-alp4k/external/vpx-badcats/README.md

 ## Instructions

 - Copy the contents of this repo folder to your USB drive
-- Add your personalized launcher.elf and rename it to vpx-hurricane.elf
+- Add your personalized launcher.elf and rename it to vpx-badcats.elf
 - Download the table, ROM and directb2s versions listed above and copy them into this folder
 - Backboard image (TOY image) renders upsidedown.
 This is a table issue and not a VPX issue
 - Meow, Meow, Meow